 Although Zika virus was discovered in 1947, there is been little research conducted on the virus because until recently it was considered an obscure virus that caused only sporadic and relatively mild illness in Africa and Southern Asia.
 With the jump into the Americas, the large increase in the number of human cases, and the link to more severe illness, research into Zika virus has taken on a much greater importance and urgency.

-Dr. Rebecca Rico-Hesse, professor of molecular virology and microbiology, and her colleagues are involved in a number of experiments to isolate and analyze Zika virus samples to learn more about the virus and how it replicates.
-They would also like to determine the potential for transmission of Zika virus in mosquitoes collected in the Houston area.
+Dr. Rebecca Rico-Hesse and her colleagues are involved in a number of experiments to isolate and analyze Zika virus samples to learn more about the virus and how it replicates.
+Additionally, they would also like to determine the potential for transmission of Zika virus in mosquitoes collected in the Houston area.

 The long-term goals of research on Zika virus include developing more accurate tests to detect the virus in infected people (current tests have limitations in that they detect only recent infections or detect infections with other related viruses), obtaining more knowledge about the transmission paths of the virus, understanding how the virus causes disease, and developing a safe and effective vaccine against Zika virus.